GZanos/Fuzzy-Logistic-Regression/README.md

 Link to article:

-We propose a new fuzzy logistic regression framework with robust characteristics against imbalance and separation while keeping the interpretability of classical logistic regression.
-Separation and imbalance are two core problems in logistic regression which can result in biased coefficient estimates and inaccurate predictions.
+* We propose a new fuzzy logistic regression framework that addresses the problems of separation and imbalance in logistic regression.
-Existing research on fuzzy logistic regression primarily focuses on developing possibilistic models instead of using a logit link function that converts log-odds ratios to probabilities, while little consideration is given towards issues of separation and imbalance.
-Our study aims to address these challenges by proposing new methods of fuzzifying binary variables and classifying subjects based on a comparison against a fuzzy threshold.
-We explore the use of different combinations of fuzzy and crisp predictors, output and coefficients to understand which combinations perform better under different conditions of imbalance and separation.
-Three optimization and four performance measures are used to optimize the coefficient estimates and assess the classification accuracy by the proposed fuzzy logistic regression framework.
-Numerical experiments with simulated and real datasets are conducted to demonstrate the usefulness and superiority of the proposed framework.
-Seven crisp machine learning models are also implemented for benchmarking in the numerical experiments.
-The proposed framework shows consistently strong performance results across datasets with imbalance or separation issues and performs equally well when such issues are absent.
-Meanwhile, the considered machine learning methods are significantly impacted by the imbalanced datasets with varied performance results.
-Our fuzzy logistic regression framework effectively addresses separation and imbalance issues, outperforming traditional crisp machine learning models in varied scenarios.
+* Existing research on fuzzy logistic regression mainly focuses on possibilistic models, neglecting the issues of separation and imbalance.
+* We introduce methods to fuzzify binary variables and classify subjects using a fuzzy threshold.
+* Different combinations of fuzzy and crisp predictors, output, and coefficients are explored to determine the best-performing combinations under different conditions of imbalance and separation.
+These are labelled as follows:
+        (i) Case II : utilizes crisp predictors with fuzzy coefficients and output.
+        (ii) Case III : utilizes fuzzy predictors and output with crisp coefficients.
+        (iii) Case IV : explroes an all-fuzzy approach.
+* Three optimization and four performance measures are used to optimize coefficient estimates and evaluate classification accuracy.
+* The fuzzy logistic regression framework outperforms traditional crisp machine learning models in various scenarios, effectively addressing separation and imbalance issues.

 Our recommendation is:
 * For imbalanced data, use Case II or Case III.